Four steps toward building a successful safety program

 Focus on safe behaviors rather than risky ones.
 Choose goals that relate to safety indicators that are both measurable and specific to your workplace.
 The best behaviors to observe are those that will prevent injuries from happening.
 Review your injury records to look for any trends.
 This will give you a place to start.

-If you center your safety goals around risky behaviors or injuries, then it could cause employees to refrain from reporting.
+If you center your safety goals around risky behaviors or injuries, then it could cause employees to refrain from reporting workplace incidents.
 If you set a goal of going incident-free for a month, then if one of your workers is injured on day 28, they might wait to report the injury.
 No one wants to be the one to break the trend.
 But waiting to report an injury could lead to both further injury for the employee and decreased production for the company.

 By setting positive goals, you can encourage safety without affecting injury reporting.

-2. Use positive recognition.
+2. Use positive recognition

-Reinforce safety culture with your employees through positive recognition.
 When you’re doing your observation, take the time to recognize employees who follow proper protocols.
-This can be done verbally, or you can even consider some sort of reward program.
+This can be done verbally, or you can consider some sort of reward program.

 Put together a safety program based on encouraging good behaviors that relate to the goals you’ve set.
 Perform regular checks and offer recognition when applicable, while also making note of any areas that need improvement.
 Have your supervisors do checks at varied times.

-3. Get employees involved in safety.
+3. Get employees involved in safety

 Once you demonstrate your commitment to safety, start getting more of your employees involved.
 Encourage workers at all levels to participate in the program and start talking to each other about safety.
-Not only will this increase the number of eyes looking for ways to improve the safety of your workplace, but it will also increase personal awareness of dangerous behaviors and conditions.

-Have your employees do safety observations, ask them to fill out safety checklists, start a safety suggestion box or perform random knowledge checks.
 Try a few different tactics to see what’s most effective in getting your employees to start talking about safety.

-You can incentivize participation by offering rewards to employees who get involved in the program.
+You can also incentivize participation by offering rewards to employees who get involved in the program.
 Small prizes, such as $5 or $10 gift cards, are an easy way to encourage employees.
 You could also consider providing a free lunch or entering employees who participate into a drawing for a larger prize.

 Once you get started, it will become second nature for your employees to communicate about safety.

-4. Respond to employee concerns.
+4. Respond to employee concerns

 Your employees need to see that you’re serious about creating a safe work environment.
 Once you have employees talking about safety, you need to make sure to be communicative and follow up on their observations.

 It’s also the responsibility of senior leadership to make sure all supervisors and leaders who interact regularly with other employees are on board with a safety program.
-Supervisors will need to allow employees time to engage with the safety program.
+Supervisors need to allow employees time to engage with the safety program.

 Ultimately, when it comes to leadership in safety, your goal is to have all employees view themselves as safety leaders.
 But you are the person who can make that happen.

 “The most common reason a safety program fails is due to a lack of leadership support,” Wendel said.
-“A senior leader has the power to make a safety program or destroy it based on what they say and do.”
+“A senior leader has the power to make a safety program work or destroy it based on what they say and do.”

 If you can show your commitment to safety by creating a dedicated program, listening to your employees and encouraging everyone to get involved, the entire company will follow your example.